erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Remaining: 5 Shares

-**XYZ**

-I got fed up with Block after buying the top in 2021 and buying the dip since.
-I sold out at a loss.
-Complete exit.
-Not much good to say about Square, I mean Block, after holding for 4 years.
-Good riddance.
-After I sold out, it was added to the S&P 500, so I guess I will ride the upside in my S&P fund if it ever materializes.

-Sold: 20 Shares

-Remaining: 0 Shares

-**ENPH**

-My solar stocks have mostly gone down and decreased the value of my investments.
-I believe in solar, but the industry seems to settling out with winners and losers.
-I decided to close out my entire position in Enphase Energy.
-I couldn't justify staying invested with low conviction when so many better companies are out there.
-Earnings reports seemed to always disappoint.
-Took a loss and closed out this solar bet.

-Sold: 40 Shares

-Remaining: 0 Shares

 **FSLR**

 Trimming on my solar allocation.
 Solar is facing some negative headwinds thanks to President Trump's big beautiful bill.